Sports fans in Massachusetts now have access to a variety of NFL bets with the arrival of online sports betting in MA.

 Total bets tend to work the American odds system, the same as moneyline, point spread, and other bets here in the United States.

 Most of the odds on an NFL totals bet are going to be -110 for both the over and under.
 This means that bettors would have to wager $11 to win $10, or $110 to win $100.
 However, those odds can change and can fluctuate up until kick-off.
 It is not totally uncommon to see over/under odds range from +100 to -120.
 It is pretty rare to see over/under odds outside of this range, and extremely rare to see either side listed with plus-money odds.

 Keep in mind that the odds and lines can be different on different sportsbooks.
 DraftKings could have different odds than what is on FanDuel or Ceasars.
 Because of this, it is recommended that you download multiple sportsbooks in order to find the best line.
 That way, you can find the best potential payout for your wager.

-As opposed to betting on individual games, another aspect of NFL totals betting that is unique is in the NFL futures market.
+As opposed to betting on individual games, another aspect of NFL totals betting that is in the NFL futures market.
 There are plenty of ways to bet on NFL season-long totals, but the most popular is total wins by a team.
 This allows you to wager on a specific team, and if that team will have more or fewer wins than a predicted total.
 These usually become available during the preseason.